• Home

 Iced Chai Latte FAQs

 1. Can I make this decaf?
-Yes, but you will have to use decaf espresso and decaf chai.
+Yes, you can make it with decaf espresso and decaf chai.

 Iced Chai Latte